All Creatures Great and Small (film): Reception

-"It works beautifully," said the New York Times.
+"It works beautifully", said the New York Times.
+Filmink called the movie "charming" but felt its memory had been overshadowed by the later TV series.

 Home media

 The film has been released on DVD for both Region 2 PAL and Region 1 NTSC.

 Sequel

 A second film, It Shouldn't Happen to a Vet was released in 1976.
 John Alderton took over the role of James and Colin Blakely that of Siegfried, while Lisa Harrow returned as Helen.
 The film was directed by Eric Till from a script by Alan Plater.

 Starting in 1978, there was a TV series based on the book, which was a huge ratings success in Britain and ran until 1990.